LucasVS-PY/odin-recipes/README.md

     - Set up an HTML boilerplate
     - Add headers to a webpage
     - Add images and links
-    - Add ordered and unordered lists.
+    - Add ordered and unordered lists
-    - Using the git add and git commit -m command to save changes to the local repository.
+    - Use the git add and git commit -m command to save changes to the local repository.